Jules Maigret: Television

-The title role in the 1960s British Maigret TV series was played by the actor Rupert Davies, who made his debut on 31 October 1960.
+Rupert Davies played the title role in the 1960s British Maigret TV series, which debuted on 31 October 1960.
 Davies took over the part after Basil Sydney, who appeared as Maigret in the original transmitted pilot, proved unavailable owing to ill-health.
 Davies went on to star in 52 adaptations for BBC TV in that decade.
 His portrayal won two of the highest accolades: his versions were dubbed into French and played across the Channel; and Simenon himself said of Davies "At last, I have found the perfect Maigret!"
 The theme tune to the TV series, "Midnight in Montmartre", was composed by Ron Grainer.
 Kees Brusse and Jan Teulings also portrayed the character in separate Dutch adaptations produced around the same time.

 Granada Television produced an adaptation of Maigret for ITV in 1992 and 1993 in which Michael Gambon starred as Maigret; there were 12 adaptations in the two series.
 An earlier version, Maigret (1988) on ITV cast Richard Harris in the lead role.

 In 2004, Sergio Castellitto played Maigret in two Italian TV movies: La trappola ("The Trap") and L'ombra cinese ("The Chinese Shadow").

-Rowan Atkinson plays Maigret in Maigret for television films made by ITV from 2016.
+Rowan Atkinson played Maigret in four television films made by ITV from 2016 to 2017.
 The first two episodes were adapted from Maigret Sets a Trap and Maigret's Dead Man.
 Two further episodes were broadcast in 2017, adapted from Maigret at the Crossroads and Maigret in Montmartre.

 In 2021, the Simenon estate signed a co-production and licensing deal with Playground Entertainment and Red Arrow Studios to produce a new English-language series, with the option extending to the entire Maigret canon.
+In September 2024, the cast and crew for the series was announced, led by Ben Wainwright as Maigret.
+The new series first aired in October, 2025.

 Radio

 Maurice Denham played Chief Inspector Maigret in a series of three-quarter-hour dramatizations of the novels on BBC Radio 4 beginning in 1976, with Michael Gough playing Georges Simenon.
 The format of each play would begin with Maigret and Simenon sitting together discussing some fact or event which would then lead into Maigret's recounting a particular case, with Simenon asking questions or commenting from time to time.
 After Denham's death, the series was continued in 2003 with Nicholas Le Prevost playing a gruffer, more earthy Maigret and Julian Barnes playing Simenon.

+In the interim, Bernard Hepton starred in a 1986 Saturday Night Theatre adaptation of Maigret's Special Murder, whilst Barry Foster played the detective in 1998's Maigret's Christmas for the Afternoon Play.